When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 For Dinosaur-Loving Toddlers

 Ideal for children aged 2 and above, these 20 brightly-colored wooden dinosaurs are perfect for any dinosaur-loving kid.
-They are a good size, so you don’t have to worry about your child choking.
-The back of the packaging identifies all the dinosaurs by name.
+The pieces are large enough that you don’t have to worry about choking hazards.
+The back of the packaging even identifies all the dinosaurs by name for curious learners.

 This set is great for shape recognition and enhances your child’s sorting skills.
-The box is not resealable once opened, so you’ll need to have a storage box handy — unless they’re going to be permanently displayed on the fridge door!
+Note that the wooden box doesn’t have a lid, so you might want a separate bag for storage if you don’t keep them permanently displayed on the fridge.

 Dowling Penny Magnetic Kit